Family Organizing Enhances Family Productivity

-The Organized Family
+The Family Organizing Environment

+Family organizing!
 The family unit has been examined by many and varied experts.
 While I make no pretense of being an expert in any subject, I would like to examine the family in an environment in which I have some familiarity through a long work history and also from some formal study of that environment – the structured organization.

 The Family as an Organization